-- Take only the ATM and credit cards you need for personal or business purchases when you leave your home.
+- Only take ATM and credit cards you need for personal or business purchases when you leave your home.

-- Shred monthly bank statements, credit-card bills, or other documents with personal financial information on them before putting them in the trash.
+- Shred monthly bank statements, credit-card bills, or other documents with personal financial information on them before throwing them in the trash.

 - Tear up or shred pre-approved credit card solicitations when you don't want to accept or activate that card.